Drancy internment camp: Present-day

 The camp was used after the war for the internment of collaborationists, then went back in 1946 to its original designation as low-income housing.

 In 1977, the Memorial to the Deportation at Drancy was created by sculptor Shelomo Selinger to commemorate the French Jews imprisoned in the camp.

-Until recently, the official point of view of the French government was that the Vichy regime was an illegal government distinct from the French Republic.
-While the criminal behaviour of Vichy France and the collaboration of French officials were acknowledged, and some former Vichy officials prosecuted, this point of view denied any responsibility of the French Republic.
-This perspective, held by Charles de Gaulle among others, underlined in particular the circumstances of the July 1940 vote of the full powers to Marshal Pétain, who installed the "French State" and repudiated the Republic.
+Charles de Gaulle among others, held the view that the Vichy Regime was illegal.
+This view was underlined by the July 1940 vote giving full powers to Marshal Pétain, who installed the "French State" and repudiated the Republic.
 With only the Vichy 80 refusing this vote, historians have argued it was anti-Constitutional, most notably because of pressure on parliamentarians from Pierre Laval.
 However, on 16 July 1995, president Jacques Chirac, in a speech, recognized the responsibility of the French State, and in particular of the French police which organized the Vel' d'Hiv Roundup (Rafle du Vel' d'Hiv) of July 1942, for seconding the "criminal folly of the occupying country".

 On 20 January 2005, arsonists set fire to some railroad freight cars in the former camp; a tract signed "Bin Laden" with an inverted swastika was found.

 On 11 April 2009, a swastika was painted on a train car used for the deportation of Jews, a permanent exhibit.
 This was condemned by the French Minister for the Interior, Michèle Alliot-Marie.

 New museum

-A new Shoah memorial museum was opened in 2012 just opposite the sculpture memorial and railway wagon by the President of France, François Hollande.
+A new Shoah memorial museum designed by Swiss architect Roger Diener was opened in September 2012 just opposite the sculpture memorial and railway wagon by the President of France, François Hollande.
 It provides details of the persecution of the Jews in France and many personal mementos of inmates before their deportation to Auschwitz and their death.
 They include messages written on the walls, many graffiti, aluminium drinking mugs and other personal belongings left by the prisoners, some of which are inscribed with the names of the owners.

 The archive also includes the cards and letters written by the prisoners to their relatives before deportation, and they are a moving contribution to the memory of the camp, and the crime of their detention.
 The ground floor shows a changing exhibit of prisoners' faces and names, as a memorial to their imprisonment and murder by the Nazis, assisted by the gendarmerie of Occupied France.